Clients usually engage

 SITUATION:

-This company’s sophisticated enterprise software requires significant professional services time and expertise to integrate with its customers’ product development processes.
-Yet, these complex projects had no documented governance mechanisms to help guide them to successful completion.
-We were engaged to develop these mechanisms in order to better set/manage customer expectations, reduce re-work and improve profitability.
+This company’s sophisticated enterprise software for industrial/manufacturing organizations requires significant professional implementation services to integrate with clients’ product development processes.
+Yet, these complex projects had no engagement models or governance mechanisms to help guide them to successful completion.
+Eos consulting was engaged to develop these models and mechanisms in order to increase sales, better set/manage customer expectations and reduce re-work.

 SOLUTION:

-Working with key executives and Professional Services personnel globally, we:
+Working with the client’s key executives and cross functional project team members, we:

-• Identified the organization’s key governance choices and determined that a customer-tailored client diagnostic and governance model was required
+- Assessed the key client (and client’s customers) needs and determined that a customer-tailored client diagnostic and engagement model was required

-• Developed the specific elements, including a client diagnostic (to determine appropriate governance “level”) and governance templates (decision rights, processes, metrics, etc.)
+- Developed a robust client diagnostic (to determine appropriate engagement “level”) and governance templates (decision rights, processes, metrics, etc.)

-• Specified a test and communications plan, developed training materials and conducted training classes for globally distributed Professional Services leadership
+- Assisted with new diagnostic and engagement model roll-out by detailing the test and communications plan, developing training materials and conducting training classes for globally distributed Sales and Professional Services personnel

 RESULT:

-An implemented framework that enabled the company’s Professional Services organization to custom-tailor a governance blueprint for each client, based on that client’s needs and capabilities; and to update and improve the blueprint framework as experience accumulates.
-This program resulted in a measurable reduction in re-work, improved customer satisfaction and increased profitability.
+An implemented methodology (named Value Centric Engagement) that enabled the company to custom-tailor the appropriate engagement model and governance blueprint for each client, based on that client’s needs and capabilities (with the ability to update and improve the blueprint over time as experience accumulates).
+This program resulted in a 25% reduction in re-work and helped the company increase revenue by 35% in the 3 years post implementation.

 Manufacturing Strategy